Houston Jail

-The Houston Jail is a historic jail building in Houston, Winston County, Alabama.
+The Houston Jail is a historic jail building in Houston, Alabama.
 It was added to the National Register of Historic Places on June 5, 1975.

 History

 The building is the only known surviving log jail in the state and the only public building surviving from the time that the county seat was located in Houston.
 It is believed by architectural historians to have been built circa 1868, when the now destroyed courthouse is known to have been constructed.
 Houston was made the seat in 1858, but the minutes from a grand jury meeting in 1867 reported the need to build a courthouse and a jail.
 The county seat was moved to Double Springs in 1884, resulting in Houston shrinking to the small unincorporated community that it is today.

 It was converted into a residence for the poor in 1933, with the original split shake roof replaced with one of galvanized metal at this time.
-The roof has since been restored back to shake.
+The roof has since been restored back to shakes.